GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 to define a path forward.

-[Testing for FLEDGE](/docs/privacy-sandbox/fledge-experiment/) and other APIs have been made available behind a Chrome flag, so developers can access them early.
+[Testing for FLEDGE](/docs/privacy-sandbox/fledge-experiment/) and other APIs is available behind a Chrome flag, so developers can access them early.

 Not every proposal goes through such an intense incubation period as FLEDGE&mdash;some will move much more quickly&mdash;but there is a lot of